-For those who suffer from pollen allergies, the winter can be a welcome relief from their symptoms.
-But unfortunately, cold weather can be exactly what causes other ailments to flare-up, like asthma and skin allergies.
+For those who suffer from pollen allergies, the winter can bring welcome relief from their annoying symptoms.
+But unfortunately, winter also brings its own challenges for people who suffer from asthma or are allergic to indoor allergens.

-As the temperature drops, many people’s risk of an asthma attack increases.
+As the temperature drops, the risk of an asthma attack increases.

 - Get a flu shot.
 The flu vaccine is your best defense against the flu.
 And though you can get a flu shot anytime in the winter, we suggest getting it no later than December 1st.

 Though we tend to associate spring with allergy season, the winter can also be a difficult time for people who suffer from allergies.
-Because homes can sit closed up for months, people with an allergy to dust, mold, and pet dander may notice their symptoms getting worse.
+Because homes can sit closed up for months, people allergic to dust, mold, and pet dander may notice their symptoms getting worse during the colder months.

 - Invest in wood or tile floors rather than carpet.
 Even with regular vacuuming, carpets trap allergens and moisture.

-- Use hypoallergenic pillow cases, sheets, and mattress covers if you notice you’re having a hard time breathing at night.
+- Use pillow and mattress covers to protect from dust mites if you notice you’re having a hard time breathing at night.

-With winter only a few weeks away, schedule your same-day appointment with Center for Allergy and Asthma of Georgia today.
-Our team of board-certified allergy specialists will discuss your options and recommend an appropriate course of treatment.
-Contact us at (404) 994-3574 or visit us online to book your appointment.
+Schedule your same-day or next day appointment with Center for Allergy and Asthma of Georgia today.
+Our team of board-certified allergy and asthma specialists will discuss your options and recommend an appropriate course of treatment.
+Contact us at (770) 727-3142 or visit us online to book your appointment.